alptium/alptium.github.io/English/Loops.md

 - ј has value 0.
 - Do commands within loop body..
 - Icrease counter by 1 (ј++).
-- This do until j<4.
+- Do this until j < 4.

 =======